timenglesf/TimEngleSF/README.md

 - 🔭 I’m currently working on [MediAlert*💊](https://github.com/TimEngleSF/medialert)

-- 🌱 I’m currently learning to harness the full power of React Router.
+- 🌱 I’m currently learning to harness the power of Next.js.

 - ⚡ Fun fact: Sometimes I am more strict than my linter